nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 <tr>
 <td rowspan="4">Priority</td>
-<td rowspan="4">Indicates the priority that processing of the payload should be given by the recipient.<br>These codes are taken from the valueset: https://fhir.nhs.uk/STU3/ValueSet/ITK-Priority-1. <br>This valueset is derived from the FHIR valueset: http://hl7.org/fhir/ValueSet/request-priority.</td>
+<td rowspan="4">Indicates the priority that processing of the payload should be given by the recipient.<br>These codes are taken from the value set: https://fhir.nhs.uk/STU3/ValueSet/ITK-Priority-1. <br>This value set is derived from the FHIR value set: http://hl7.org/fhir/ValueSet/request-priority.</td>
 <td>routine</td>
 <td>The request has normal priority</td>
 </tr>
 <tr>
 <td>urgent</td>
-<td>The request should be actioned promptly - higher priority than routine</td>
+<td>The request should be actioned promptly – a higher priority than routine</td>
 </tr>
 <tr>
 <td>asap</td>